alankashiwa/azure-sdk-for-js/sdk/maps/maps-render/README.md

 ### Create and authenticate a `RenderClient`

-To create a client object to access the Azure Render API, you will need the `endpoint` of your Azure Render resource and a `credential`.
-The Azure Render client can use Azure Active Directory credentials to authenticate.
+To create a client object to access the Azure Maps Render API, you will need a `credential` object.
+The Azure Maps Render client can use an Azure Active Directory credential to authenticate.
-You can find the endpoint for your Azure Render resource in the [Azure Portal][azure_portal].

 #### Using an Azure Active Directory Credential